UnionVMS/UVMS-Frontend/README.txt

 Go to http://bliker.github.io/cmder/
 Download and install

-2. go to yeoman.io and follwo the installation instructions there.
+2. go to yeoman.io and follow the installation instructions there.
 In short you need to install Nodejs, npm (which comes bundled with nodejs) and git to install yeoman.

 3. Nodejs,	a:	Go to http://nodejs.org
 		b:	Download and install nodejs.